The Fox's Summer

-The Fox's Summer (狐狸的夏天) is a 2017 Chinese television series based on the online novel titled When the President Falls in Love (当总裁恋爱时) by Shen Cangmei.
-The series received praise for its witty dialogue and unique storyline, and ranked atop the ratings chart.
+The Fox's Summer (狐狸的夏天) is a 2017 Chinese television drama based on the online novel titled When the President Falls in Love (当总裁恋爱时) by Shen Cangmei.
+The drama received praise for its witty dialogue and unique storyline, and ranked atop the ratings chart.

 Synopsis

 Gu Chengze, the adopted son of the Gu family, is the CEO of Gu Mall Corporation.
 Mrs. Gu wishes for her biological grandson, Gu Jinyu, to take over the company, and Chengze is tasked with guiding the rightful heir towards becoming a respectable businessman.
 During this time, he meets fashion designer Li Yanshu and discovers that she is Jinyu's ex-girlfriend.
 He decides to hire her on board to motivate Jinyu, who still harbors feelings for Yanshu.
-The plan works; Jinyu decides to join the company and pursue her.
+The plan works and Jinyu decides to join the company to pursue her.
 When Mrs. Gu finds out about Jinyu's feelings for Yanshu, she is livid and tells Chengze to separate them.
 This creates an opportunity for Chengze and Yanshu to get closer to each other, and they fall in love.
 With the help of Yanshu, Chengze overcomes many difficult situations.
 Jinyu, after undergoing life-changing experiences, also matures and successfully takes over the company and finds real love.